ximenchuiyu/learngit233/readme.txt

-Git is version contril system.
+Git is distrbuted version control system.
 Git is free software.